Toss halved 1 cup potatoes with 2 tablespoons olive oil, sea salt , black pepper, and a pinch of ¼ teaspoon caraway seeds.

 Season lightly with salt and pepper.
 Let it sit for 30-60 seconds so the first side gets a bit of color, then toss or flip it over.
 The beef should turn from raw red to just-opaque brown.
 This happens quickly with thin slices (1–3 minutes total per batch).

 When the last batch is nearly finished, return all the beef to the pan.
-While set on medium heat, pour in the malt vinegar and water or broth.
+While set on medium heat, pour in the 2 tablespoons malt vinegar and water or broth.
 It should sizzle and loosen the browned bits from the bottom of the pan.
 Scrape with a wooden spoon until the juices look slightly thickened and glossy.

 Cook just until the liquid reduces to a light glaze clinging to the beef, about 1–2 minutes.
 The meat should be juicy and shiny, not saucy or soupy.
 Remove from heat.